brustulim/p2pwire/README.md

 </html>
 ```

-> A more complete example/playground can be checked in [p2pWire playground repository](https://github.com/brustulim/p2pwire-playground)

 #### node js:

 To use p2pWire in nodejs you must install the 'wrtc' library and inform it as a parameter to P2PWire constructor.